BatogiX/kodik-parser/README.md

 ClI and library written in Rust for getting direct links to files from Kodik.

-## Features

-- User-Agent substitution,

-- Search and caching of the current API endpoint,

-- Link decoding.

 # Usage
 ## CLI
 ### Example